TomWattsChem/CatDesign/README.md

 For the ML model

-The above descriptors are given to MatLab
+The above descriptors are given to MatLab along with the fingerprints of the substrates (and the catalysts for Model 3). "fingerprints.py" is used to convert the SMILES strings to fingerprints.
+As an input the script needs "Cat.smi" & "Sub.smi" which are the SMILES strings for the catalysts and the substrates respectivly.
+Also, "list.csv" contains information about the solvents and the temperatures used for each reaction.
+Finally, ORCA-cat.csv, contains all the descriptors that were extracted from the workflow above.